montecruiseto/scopemount/README.md

 ### Usage

-Download and extract themes to your Telescope package directory and add to your Telescope directory e.g. `meteor add telescope-theme-sm-gemini`.
+Download and extract themes to your Telescope package directory and add to your Telescope app by running the `meteor add` command e.g. `meteor add telescope-theme-sm-gemini`.
 All the themes use the default base and hubble themes as a dependency, so make sure you have them added to your app.

 ### Themes